Tamasha (2015 film)

-At the 61st Filmfare Awards, Tamasha received 4 nominations, including Best Actor (Kapoor) and Best Music Director (Rahman), winning Best Lyricist (Kamil for "Agar Tum Saath Ho").
-At the 2016 Stardust Awards, the film won Best Actress (Padukone).
+At the 61st Filmfare Awards, Tamasha received 4 nominations, including Best Actor (Ranbir Kapoor) and Best Music Director (A.R.
+Rahman), winning Best Lyricist (Kamil for "Agar Tum Saath Ho").
+At the 2016 Stardust Awards, the film won Best Actress (Deepika Padukone).

 Plot

 The film begins as an onstage skit as part of a spectacle by Ved (Ranbir Kapoor) and Tara (Deepika Padukone).
 The skit presents the monotonous office lives of people in general along with their pasts, which are shown through flashback sequences.
 The film switches to a flashback, in Shimla, showing a child Ved being fascinated by the stories narrated by a roadside storyteller (Piyush Mishra) who keeps mixing up his characters.

 The film then shifts to a time where Tara meets an adult Ved while both are on a holiday in Corsica.
 After instantly connecting, they produce an amusing verbal pact to keep their real identities undisclosed, with hopes of not falling in love, as they explore the island together.
 One of their frequent jovial activities includes pretending to be movie characters where Ved often poses as "Don" and Tara, as "Mona Darling".
-As their bond grows stronger, Tara realizes she is falling in love with Ved and afterward, decides to leave Corsica despite their romantic friendship.
-The film moves back to another flashback where a young Ved is seen questioning the storyteller about the reason for happy times ending quickly, after noticing a sad part in all of his stories.
+As their bond grows stronger, Tara realizes she is falling in love with Ved and afterward, decides to leave Corsica.
+The film moves back to another flashback where a young Ved is seen questioning the storyteller about the reason for happy times ending rapidly, after noticing a sad part in all of his stories.

-In India, after Tara returns to Kolkata, her father (Nikhil Bhagat) hands her over his tea business and she expands it by starting a line of tea boutiques, taking the company ahead.
-Four years later, after going to Delhi for work, she meets Ved one day, much to her surprise, and learns he is now a product manager.
-They reveal their original identities and she becomes excited to spend time with him, ready to act on her initial love for him.
+In India, after Tara returns to Kolkata, her father (Nikhil Bhagat) hands over his tea business to her and she expands it by starting a line of tea boutiques, taking the company ahead.
+Four years later, after going to Delhi for work, she still thinks of Ved and often goes to a spot she knew he frequented.
+She finally meets Ved and learns he is now a product manager.
+They reveal their real identities and she becomes excited to spend time with him, ready to act on her initial love for him.
 However, as they spend time together, she notices how vastly his charismatic persona and carefree attitude has changed.
 He talks differently, behaves more formally at their dates, and shows up at a fixed time at her place.
 His monotonous and tedious lifestyle on a daily basis, from morning to evening in a similar pattern, includes him waking up on time, completing the morning chores, wiping the car, ignoring the hijra on the way, helping an elderly woman at his office, giving a presentation for work, and, meeting Tara in the evening.
 Ved, now more reserved, proposes to Tara with a ring on his birthday but she declines as she is unhappy with this reserved version of him.
 Ved leaves for his home and on the way, the driver (Ishteyak Khan) tells him about how his dreams of becoming a singer were crushed in earning his livelihood.
-Ved breaks down and his residual mental disorder is triggered.
+Ved breaks down.